Cut & Fill Volume Analytic

 5. The app will display an Instruction banner at the top of the 3D map panel.
 Follow the instructions by clicking the map to draw the polygon.

 a.
 After you have clicked for three points, the polygon will be closed.

 b.
 After that, click and drag to move the position of points within the line.
 To add points, drag the smaller dots in the middle of each polygon side.
 To delete points, double-click them.

 6. In the bottom drawer make selections for each of the two surfaces that will be compared.
-For each surface you can choose a dataset which has terrain, or a 3D surface design file.
-Which enables the following three configurations:
+For each surface, you can choose a dataset that has terrain, or a 3D surface design file.
+This enables the following three configurations:

 a.
 Terrain compared with terrain: useful for calculating the change between two data captures.